zhongzhixu/DATABASE/README.md

 # DATABASE
-This repository collects dataset that is invaluable to research.
+This repository collects dataset that is invaluable to research, with a special focus on social computing, complex systems and medical informatics.

 ### Hong Kong Public Opinion
 https://www.pori.hk/pop-poll.html?lang=en#